By: Diana Aizman

 Being cited for a violation of Vehicle Code §23152(a) Driving Under the Influence triggers two (2) proceedings against you:

 In most circumstances where DMV orders a discretionary action against a person’s driving privilege, that person has the right to a hearing before the department to contest the action and review the evidence supporting it.
 You are allowed to continue driving through the outcome of your hearing.
+Important note, if you refuse to take a chemical test your license will be automatically revoked for a period of one year for a first DUI.
+You will not be entitled to a DMV hearing.

 - The driver is informed of the legal grounds for the action.3